tinted-theming/tinted-fzf/README.md

 # base16-fzf

-This repository provides [base16][1] colorschemes for [fzf][2], a command-line fuzzy finder written in Go.
+This repository provides [base16][1] color schemes for [fzf][2], a command-line fuzzy finder written in Go.

-It is meant to be used along with the [new implementation][3] of the base16 colorscheme project, which proposes a modular approach by separating templates, schemes and builder into different repositories.
+It is meant to be used along with the [new implementation][3] of the base16 color scheme project, which proposes a modular approach by separating templates, schemes and builder into different repositories.

 The themes are built using [base16-builder-python][4].